renanzulian/linux/S2-System-architecture/exercises/README.md

 Question 4:

-The modprobe command provides all dependencies of the module that you want to insert.
+The modprobe command provides all module dependencies that you want to insert.